 The perfect six-pack is not a myth.
 In fact, you already own it – it’s just hiding under belly fat.
 And since you can’t spot-reduce fat in specific areas (whatever you might have heard from a dodgy PT or the Internet), the key to losing belly fat is reducing your overall body fat percentage.
-The magic number is 10% to put your abs centre stage, but there are myriad health benefits to lowering your body fat percentage.
+The magic number is 10% to put your abs center stage, but there are myriad health benefits to Reduce Body Fat percentage.

 Firstly – and quite simply – you will live longer.
 The higher your body fat percentage, the lower your life expectancy.
 Being overweight or obese significantly increases your chance of dying from heart disease, diabetes or cancer, as well as suffering many other health problems.

-So the physical and mental health benefits of getting lean are plain to see, but how do you get there?
+So the physical and mental health benefits of getting lean are plain to see, but How To Reduce Body Fat Fast?
 Eating healthily and exercising regularly are your first steps, but in addition, each of these small changes will help make the difference.

 1. Get enough kip.
 “Seven to eight hours is the target,” says fitness model and PT Alex Crockford.
 “When your body is at rest is when your muscles grow and recover after exercise.”
 If you’re training like a demon but sleeping like a nocturnal ’90s raver you’ll burn out and end up packing on the pounds.

 2. Attack this workout once or twice a week – Crockford’s go-to fat torching drill.
 Set a timer for three minutes.
 Do five pull-ups, 10 box jumps, 15 thrusters, 20 kettlebell swings and then as many reps as possible of good-form burpees until the time is up.
 Rest 60 seconds, then repeat for between two and four total sets.
 “Keep a tally of the total number of reps you accumulate,” says Crockford.
 “This is your score.
 Next time round, beat it.”
 This type of workouts is proven to burn fat quickly and effectively.